Fight between two groups led to El Paso mall shooting, police say

 EL PASO, Texas (Border Report) – A shooting that left one person dead and three others injured Wednesday at Cielo Vista Mall was the result of a confrontation between two groups of people, El Paso police said.

-Police said the shooting was preceded by a verbal and physical confrontation between the two groups composed of people in their late teens and early 20s.
+Police said the shooting was preceded by a verbal and physical confrontation between the two groups.

 “In group B one person produced a handgun and shots were fired.
 As a result, one member of group A was injured and deceased.
 Two in group B were wounded and are in stable condition at area hospital,” Pacillas said.

 Two personas have been arrested in connection with the shooting.
-When asked if groups A or B were gang members, police officials said no. The Texas Penal Code defines a criminal gang as three or more persons having a common identifying sign or symbol, or an identifiable leadership, who continuously or regularly engage in the commission of criminal activities.
+All those involved are people in their late teens or early 20s, police officials said.
+When asked if groups A or B were gang members, police officials said “no.”

 Police said the shooting was random and neither targeted the mall nor the people of El Paso, in general.
 Officials emphasized the point given Wednesday’s shooting took place next to a Walmart where on Aug.
 3, 2019, a lone gunman who traveled to El Paso from North Texas the night before shot 23 people dead and wounded nearly two dozen more in a racially-motivated attack.